Table of Contents

 Using developer mode tools

-By default, when running an EasyAR Sense Unity Plugin application, quickly tapping the screen 8 times will bring up the developer mode panel near the upper-right center of the screen.
-This allows developers to view and debug the session's runtime status, as well as record data for simulation runs.
+By default, when running an EasyAR Sense Unity Plugin application, quickly tapping the screen 8 times will bring up the developer mode panel near the middle-right side of the screen.
+This allows developers to view and debug the session's running status and record data for simulation runs.

 alt text

-• Press the rec button next to eif to start or stop EIF recording.
-Recorded EIF files are saved in the application's persistent data path, accessible via Application.persistentDataPath.
+• You can start or stop the EIF recording function using the rec button next to eif.
+Recorded EIF files are saved in the application's persistent data path, which can be obtained via Application.persistentDataPath.

-To disable the developer mode panel, select AR Session (EasyAR) in the editor, then change Developer Mode Switch to Custom in the Inspector window.
+To disable the developer mode panel, in the editor, select AR Session (EasyAR), and change Developer Mode Switch to Custom in the Inspector window.

 alt text